You’re probably in a bind and wondering whether there are things you can sell to make money.

 Man, this list is slowly turning into a list of failed resolutions.

-Your old utensils might not be useful for you anymore, but there are many who can still use it, either for their kitchen needs or simply to decorate their homes.
+Your old utensils and tools might not be useful for you, but there are many who can still use them, either for their kitchen needs or as decoration.

 Although no tool is ever obsolete, if you do have any that you think you don’t need, or are getting an upgrade, don’t throw them out!

 Instead, ask around if anyone is willing to buy them.
-You’d be surprised at how many tool-junkies and do-it-yourselfers there are who are always looking for good deals on tools.
+You’d be surprised at how many tool junkies and DIYers there are who are constantly looking for good deals on tools.

-How many bins of decorations do you have sitting in storage?
+Now, be honest.
+How many bins of decorations do you have sitting in your attic?

 The used baby gear market is HUGE.